 People wonder why is there a Xamarin vs React Native comparison and why is this issue so popular nowadays.
-The answer is in the value that these 2 open source frameworks provide - cross-platform mobile development.
+The answer is in the value that these 2 open source frameworks provide - cross-platform mobile development services.

 - Xamarin allows creating one single application logic using C # and .NET.
 In this framework, applications can send requests to API interfaces on devices.
 When the visual interface is defined, the C # logic is attached, and the app works on both Android and iOS.

-- React native is a JS-framework based on JS and React created by Facebook.
-This is a rather young technology.
+- React native is a JS framework based on JS and React created by Facebook.
 Due to the fact that the version for Android appeared later, the one for iOS has more components.
 With React Native, you don't build a "mobile web app", an "HTML5 app", or a "hybrid app".
 You build a real mobile app that's indistinguishable from an app built using Objective-C or Java.

-Let's move to discuss both frameworks in more details with the pros and cons.
-We’d like to say in advance - there is no “best option” nowadays, but there is a space for comparison.
+Let's move to discuss both frameworks in more detail with the pros and cons.

-It is a rather young but progressive technology based on the Microsoft technology stack.
+It is a framework based on the Microsoft technology stack.
 With a C#-shared codebase, developers can use Xamarin tools to write native Android, iOS, and Windows apps with native user interfaces and share code across multiple platforms, including Windows and macOS.
 Forrester’s research found out that Xamarin reduces mobile app development and life-cycle management costs while optimizing the utilization of existing developer resources.

 Pros of using Xamarin

 - Single technology stack.
 Xamarin uses C# and .Net framework to develop apps for any mobile platform.
 Thus, you don’t have to switch between environments and about 75% of the code can be shared crosswise.